Chareste/SpotifyHistoryParser/README.md

 - ClientSecret: the client secret you got from the developers app
 - filesNumber: how many StreamingHistory_.json are in the MyData folder.
   >Note: put the total number of StreamingHistory files and not the greatest index, they start from 0 and not 1!
 - lastValue: the last index elaborated by the parser.
-  - If you want to restart the parsing set it to 0
+  - don't touch it (you will miss records/have duplicates)
-  - don't touch it in other cases (you will miss records/have duplicates)
+  - unless you want to [restart](#restarting-)

 ### Installing Python
 There are plenty of guides in the sea but I'll link you one for ease: